What is a Roof Certification?

 - Certification Can Help You After the Hurricane

 Once you contact the insurance company after a hurricane, an insurance adjuster comes to your home to inspect your damaged roof.
 One of the things they look for are any pre-existing conditions that occurred before the hurricane.
 Certification provides proof that there were no pre-existing problems or that you took care of any repairs before the storm.

-Roof warranties provide protection/compensation for any roof problems resulting from manufacturer defect or roofing contractor error.
+Roof warranties provide protection/compensation for any roof problems resulting from manufacturer defects or roofing contractor errors.
 One of the ways to keep your roof under warranty is to schedule a certification every three to five years and routine annual inspections.
 Certification ensures that your roof stays under warranty for the duration of the contract.

 What Do Roof Inspectors Look For?